rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 As Bitcoin adoption increases, the perceived value of Bitcoin will increase.
-The price of goods and services in Bitcoin send a clear signal of what people are willing to pay based on a truly scarce resource.
+And yet even now the price of goods and services in Bitcoin send a clear signal of what people are willing to pay based on a truly scarce resource.